juan-carlos-trimino/Docker-Images/Kubernetes.md

 ***
 # Kubernetes (K8s)
 ## Architecture Overview
-K8s uses the *client-server architecture*.
+K8s uses the *`client-server architecture`*.
 A K8s cluster consists of one or more master nodes and one or more worker nodes.

 <br>

 ### Master Node (Control Plane)
 The master node controls and manages the cluster and consists of four main components:
-1. *API Server* exposes the K8s API and provides the frontend to the cluster's shared state through which all other components interact.
+1. *`API Server`* exposes the K8s API and provides the frontend to the cluster's shared state through which all other components interact.
    1. It is the central component used by all other components and clients (e.g., kubectl).
    2. It provides a CRUD (Create, Read, Update, Delete) interface for querying and modifying the cluster state over a RESTful API.
    3. It uses etcd to store the state.
-2. *Scheduler* schedules the apps by assigning a worker node to each deployable component of the app.
+2. *`Scheduler`* schedules the apps by assigning a worker node to each deployable component of the app.
    1. It monitors the API server's watch mechanism and assigns a cluster node to the new pod.
    2. It updates the pod definition through the API server.
 The API server notifies the Kubelet (using the watch mechanism) that a pod has been scheduled.
 When the Kubelet on the target node receives the notification, it creates and runs the pod's containers.
    3. By default, pods belonging to the same Service or ReplicaSet are distributed across multiple nodes, but this is not always guaranteed.
    4. A cluster may have multiple Schedulers running, and a pod may specify the Scheduler that should schedule it by setting the *schedulerName* property in the pod spec.
 Pods without the *schedulerName* property set or with the *schedulerName* property set to *default-scheduler* are scheduled using the default Scheduler; all other pods are ignored by the default Scheduler.
-3. *Controller Manager* performs cluster-level functions such as replicating components, keeping track of worker nodes, etc.
+3. *`Controller Manager`* performs cluster-level functions such as replicating components, keeping track of worker nodes, etc.
-   1. x
+   1. jct
-4. *etcd* is a key:value distributed data store that persistently stores the cluster configuration.
+4. *`etcd`* is a key:value distributed data store that persistently stores the cluster configuration.
-   1. x
+   1. jct

 <br>

 ### Worker Node
 K8s runs workloads (containers) on worker nodes; a worker node consists of three main components:
-1. *Kubelet* communicates with the API Server and manages containers running in a Pod on its node.
+1. *`Kubelet`* communicates with the API Server and manages containers running in a Pod on its node.
-2. *K8s Service Proxy (Kube-Proxy)* load-balances network traffic between application components.
+2. *`K8s Service Proxy (Kube-Proxy)`* load-balances network traffic between application components.
-3. *Container Runtime* runs the containers; e.g., Docker.
+3. *`Container Runtime`* runs the containers; e.g., Docker.

 <br>